stormalf/porth/README.md

 1.0.26 starting variable management.
 Updating files to use pypy3 instead of python3.
 Variables should be assigned during declaration.
 The non-initialized variables are not taken into account for now (segment fault during compilation).

+1.0.27 fixing variable management for initialized variables and uninitialzed variables.
+Seems to work but need to do more tests and controls.

 ## simulation

 The simulation/interpreter mode is too long.
 By generating a shared library using cython it seems a little bit faster (I used my pytoc tool to generate the shared library).
 The euler6 example takes :